krasin-ga/matryoshki/assets/NugetReadme.md

 [![Matryoshki Nuget](https://img.shields.io/nuget/v/Matryoshki?color=1E9400&label=Matryoshki&style=flat-square)](https://www.nuget.org/packages/Matryoshki/) [![Matryoshki.Abstractions Nuget](https://img.shields.io/nuget/v/Matryoshki.Abstractions?color=1E9400&label=Matryoshki.Abstractions&style=flat-square)](https://www.nuget.org/packages/Matryoshki.Abstractions/) [![Matryoshki.Generators Nuget](https://img.shields.io/nuget/v/Matryoshki.Generators?color=1E9400&label=Matryoshki.Generators&style=flat-square)](https://www.nuget.org/packages/Matryoshki.Generators/)

-### Metaprogramming framework based on C# source generators

-"Matryoshki" (Матрёшки, Matryoshkas) is a set of abstractions and C# source generators that allow you to describe type-agnostic templates and create decorators based on them.
+**"Matryoshki"** (Матрёшки, Matryoshkas) is a set of abstractions and C# source generators that allow you to describe type-agnostic templates and create decorators based on them.
 All of this works at the coding stage, which significantly improves productivity, simplifies development and debugging (the source code of the generated classes can be immediately viewed), and allows the library to be used in limited AOT runtimes (such as AOT iOS Unity runtime).

+#### Key Features
+* Define type-agnostic templates and create decorators based on them:
+ `Decorate<IFoo>.With<LoggingAdornment>().Name<FooWithLogging>()`
++ Extract interfaces and automatically generate adapters from classes: `From<Bar>.ExtractInterface<IBar>()`.

 ## Getting Started